Templates Don't Scale. Methodology Does.

 Six months later, every engagement still started from scratch.

 The templates sat in the shared drive, mostly untouched.
-When consultants did use them, they deleted 80% of the placeholder text and rewrote the rest.
+When their consultants did use them, they deleted 80% of the placeholder text and rewrote the rest.
 The "system" added overhead without adding quality.
 The gap between the firm's best work and its average work was as wide as ever.

 Templates Are Containers.
 Methodology Is Content.